 The four regions of the Thermal Explorer Highway collective including Rotorua, Waikato, Taupō and Ruapehu have been approved $3.75 million for regional events by Tourism Minister Stuart Nash today (Thursday, 17 December 2020).

-The local Regional Tourism Organisations (RTOs) from Rotorua, Waikato, Taupō and Ruapehu, alongside their council partners, have worked together on developing a collaborative regional events investment plan for the next 2-3 years to drive additional domestic visitation into their regions.
+The local regional tourism organisations (RTOs) from Rotorua, Waikato, Taupō and Ruapehu, alongside their council partners, have worked together on developing a collaborative regional events investment plan for the next two to three years to drive additional domestic visitation into their regions.

 This is the first investment from the $50 million Regional Events Fund to stimulate domestic tourism and travel between regions through holding events.
 The fund is intended to support the tourism and events sector, and replace some of the spend from international tourists as a result of COVID-19.